Gender equality requires a revolution in the lives of men and boys, and achieving this requires urgent policy changes, MenCare-authored report argues

 “MMM welcomes the SOWF report as a major step towards the recognition of unpaid family care work traditionally performed by mothers.
 Gender equality will never be achieved if the care activity is not shared, valued, and recognized as a mothers’ and fathers’ contribution to society,” said Anne-Claire de Liedekerke President of Make Mothers Matter.

-Promundo presented the State of the World’s Fathers in Brasilia during a three-day seminar on the “legal framework of early childhood” at the Brazilian Parliament.
-Promundo’s International Director Gary Barker addressed the positive impacts of paid paternity leave on the lives of children, women, and men, while Instituto Promundo’s Executive Coordinator Marco Aurélio Martins outlined a strategy at the individual, community, and institutional levels to achieve gender equality and involvement of men as caregivers.
+Equimundo presented the State of the World’s Fathers in Brasilia during a three-day seminar on the “legal framework of early childhood” at the Brazilian Parliament.
+Equimundo’s International Director Gary Barker addressed the positive impacts of paid paternity leave on the lives of children, women, and men, while Instituto Equimundo’s Executive Coordinator Marco Aurélio Martins outlined a strategy at the individual, community, and institutional levels to achieve gender equality and involvement of men as caregivers.

 Learn more (in Portuguese).